Liberty Energy Inc. (LBRT) and the Battle of Fundamentals vs. Technicals

 Sponsored

+The average price from analysts is $20.27, which is $6.45 above the current price.
 LBRT currently public float of 157.73M and currently shorts hold a 4.82% ratio of that float.
-Today, the average trading volume of LBRT was 3.21M shares.
+Today, the average trading volume of LBRT was 3.19M shares.

 LBRT’s Market Performance